Calvin Klein Collection: Designers at Calvin Klein Collection

 The arrival of Raf Simons as Chief Creative Officer signified “a momentous new chapter for Calvin Klein”, said Steve Shiffman, CEO of Calvin Klein, Inc. “Not since Mr. Klein himself was at the company has it been led by one creative visionary, and I am confident that this decision will drive the Calvin Klein brand and have a significant impact on its future.
 Raf’s exceptional contributions have shaped and modernized fashion as we see it today and, under his direction, Calvin Klein will further solidify its position as a leading global lifestyle brand.”

 Simons' work was a complete departure from the simple and elegant monochromatic designs of prior seasons.
 For his designs, Simons entered into many costly collaborations, such as the Andy Warhol and Robert Mapplethorpe estates.
 Simons' designs created media attention and were applauded by fashion critics, yet failed to sell well.
 His contract was ended in December 2018 after internal disagreements over the strategic alignment of the Calvin Klein brand and its overall image.
 PVH announced in early March 2019 the discontinuation of the runway collections.
 In late March 2019, PVH's CEO announced rising revenue at Calvin Klein after Simons' departure.

 In 2024, PVH announced the appointment of Veronica Leoni as Creative Director of Calvin Klein Collection.
 She has previously worked for labels such as Jill Sander and The Row, and runs her own brand Quira.
 She will return the brand to the runway in the fall/winter 2025 season.

+When presented, on February 7th of 2025, Calvin Klein Collection Fall 2025 did not generate as much financial success as they had in previous shows when they returned to the runway.
+After a ~6 hiatus, Leoni returned to reliable silhouettes and faces; It was a marketably good return which received acclaim contributed to a revival for the brand.